 La Jolla Shores beach

-As I mentioned before, this beach with its calm waters and sandy beaches are ideal for families.
+As I mentioned before, this beach, with its calm waters and sandy beaches, is ideal for families.
 But it gets even better; there is a marvelous playground as well as a grassy park with picnic tables.

 End of the Tour

 There you have it!
 Isn’t La Jolla Shore Beach spectacular?
 I mean, this beach has everything.
 There is something for everyone to do.

 La Jolla Shores is the best family beach in all of San Diego!

 So the next time you are in San Diego, why not come and check this place out?
 You will not be disappointed, that is for sure!

 Well, I hope you enjoyed your tour of La Jolla Shores Beach!
 Please feel free to leave any questions or comments below!